AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 **PBR and HDR**

 We've briefly touched upon it in the [previous](https://learnopengl.com/PBR/Lighting) notes: taking the high dynamic range of your scene's lighting into account in a PBR pipeline is incredibly important.
-As PBR bases most of its inputs on real physical properties and measurements it makes sense to closely match the incoming light values to thier physical equivelents.
+As PBR bases most of its inputs on real physical properties and measurements it makes sense to closely match the incoming light values to their physical equivalents.
+Whether we make educated guesses on each light's radiant flux or use their [direct physical equivalent](https://en.wikipedia.org/wiki/Lumen_\(unit\)), the diffe